yoichiro/generator-action/README.md

 * JavaScript
 * TypeScript

-Actually, the generated code depends on the [Actions on Google Client Library for NodeJS](https://github.com/actions-on-google/actions-on-google-nodejs).
+If Actions SDK or Dialogflow is selected as Action Type, the generated code depends on the [Actions on Google Client Library for NodeJS](https://github.com/actions-on-google/actions-on-google-nodejs).
 A different code is generated dependning on your selection from Actions SDK or Dialogflow.
+On the other hand, if Multivocal is selected as Action Type, the generated code depends on the [Multivocal](https://github.com/afirstenberg/multivocal) library.

 If Actions SDK is selected, `action.json` Action Package file is generated.
 It can be used to register actions with `gactions` command.